Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 The nested class has a name derived from

-is valid Java class name,
+the type-name.
+If the type-name is valid Java class name,

 that becomes the name of the Java class.
-If the type-name
+If the type-name has

-the form <
+the form < (for example name><pare>), then name

 is used, if possible, for the Java class name.
 Otherwise, the name

-of the Java class is derived by "mangling" the type-name
+of the Java class is derived by "mangling" the type-name.

 In any case, the package is the same as that of the surrounding module.